hturnbull93/bank-py/README.md

 Refactors:

 - Extracted methods `pence` and `pounds` to handle conversion to and from pounds and pence.
-- Moved these into their own module `money`
+- Moved these into their own module `money`.

+### Withdrawals

+- [ ] 3

+> As a Customer,
+> So I can spend my money,
+> I want to be able to withdraw from my account

+Wrote test for withdrawing 100 from an account with 1000, returned string has balance: 900.00.
+Red.

 <!-- links -->